 Komodo, a code fork of Zcash, is a privacy-focused cryptocurrency that leverages a menagerie of unique features implemented by different existing blockchains in an attempt to create a more private, secure, interoperable, decentralized blockchain network.
 Instead of competing directly with leading protocols like Bitcoin, which Komodo believes to be a futile effort, the project is an effort to experiment with a different combination of familiar parameters.

-At current prices, you can buy 1050 of KMD tokens for $1000 which would give you a ROI of $50 per year.
+At current prices, you can buy 1050 of KMD tokens for $1000 which would give you a ROI of $50 per year in staking rewards.
 So that is a modest but stable 5% yield per year.
+Not the top coins to stake, but still featured in our and many other lists of top staking cryptocurrencies.

 You can trade KMDS on Binance, Huobi, Bittrex and many other big exchanges.

-NULS is a global blockchain open-source project which is a highly customizable modular blockchain infrastructure; it consists of a microkernel and functional modules.
+NULS is a good coin for staking – it is a global blockchain open-source project which is a highly customizable modular blockchain infrastructure; it consists of a microkernel and functional modules.

 NULS provides smart contract, multi-chain mechanism and cross-chain consensus.
 It aims to break the technical barriers of blockchain, to reduce the cost of development, and to promote the usage of blockchain technology in the commercial field.

 At current prices, you can buy 2500 of NULS tokens for $1000 which would give you a ROI of $150 per year.
-So that is a solid 15% yield per year.
+So that is a solid 15% yield of staking rewards per year.
+This makes it an unavoidable cryptocurrency to include in this list of best staking coins.

 You can trade NULS on Binance, Huobi, OKEX and many other big exchanges.